LiskArchive/lisk-sdk/elements/lisk-p2p/README.md

 - `p2p.getConnectedPeers()`: get all the connected peers that are connected to your node in the network.
 - `p2p.getDisconnectedPeers()`: get all the disconnected peers that are part of the network but not connected to you.
 - `p2p.request(packet: P2PRequestPacket)`: request information from the network that will run the peer selection and finds an appropriate peer for you to request information.
-- `p2p.send(message: P2PMessagePacket)`: sends information to 16 connected peers choosen by peer selection for send.
+- `p2p.send(message: P2PMessagePacket)`: sends information to 16 connected peers chosen by peer selection for send.
 - `p2p.broadcast(message: P2PMessagePacket)`: broadcast information to all the connected peers.
 - `p2p.requestFromPeer(packet: P2PRequestPacket,peerId: string)`: request from a specific peers in the network.
 - `p2p.sendToPeer(message: P2PMessagePacket, peerId: string)`: sends information to a specific peer in the connected peers.